hindu-comm/weblogs/manasataramgini/2015/08/2015-08-12_the-winding-narration-of-deaths-and-counter-deaths.md

 Just as they were taking in Varoli’s curious statement, Vrishchika chimed in sounding rather shaken: “Well, we are not going to be seeing two of our schoolmates when school resumes…”
-Lootika: “What do you mean\!”
+Lootika: “What do you mean!”
 Vrishchika: “I just got a message from my friend that my classmate Vikas died today.
 Apparently, he had unwrapped a large number of those ‘atom-bombs’ which come wound in a green rope and collected the